Top muffin recipes for all occasions

 Apple and blueberry cinnamon-spiced muffins with oats are a yummy lunchbox eat or a much-appreciated contribution to teatime gatherings.

 Don’t worry, they’re delicious!
-These easy zucchini muffins are not only delicious, they’re a clever way to get your kids eating their greens… sort of.
+These easy zucchini muffins are not only delicious, but they’re also a clever way to get your kids eating their greens… sort of.

 These taste delightful and live up to their name.